-5.2 Taxation Differences between Local Branches and Local Subsidiaries of Non-local Corporations
+5.2 Taxation Differences Between Local Branches and Local Subsidiaries of Nonlocal Corporations

 Local branches of non-resident corporate companies are not taxed differently to Luxembourg resident companies for CIT purposes.
-The branch is only subject to MBT if the branch is carrying on a commercial activity in Luxembourg.
+The branch is only subject to MBT if the branch is carrying out a commercial activity in Luxembourg.